 There are three ways to create presentations in Seidat.

-- Starting from the scratch.
+- Starting from scratch.
 Press "New presentation" from the dashboard.
-You can skecth the presentation with blank slides or bring slides by using slide bank.
+You can sketch the presentation with blank slides or bring slides by using slide bank.

 - Import your existing PowerPoint directly to Seidat.
-This can be a quick way to utilise your ready material.
-If you have already created improved presentations to Seidat it might be best to just copy paste content to the new slides.
+This can be a quick way to utilize your ready material.
+If you have already created improved presentations to Seidat it might be best to just copy-paste content to the new slides.

 - Copying an existing presentation and modifying it to fit the need.